Master of Science in Accounting and Finance Analytics

 HK$196,500 per programme (HK$6,550 per credit) for local students

 HK$263,100 per programme (HK$8,770 per credit) for non-local students

 Dr Justin Law

 - Mode of study: Mixed-mode.
 Students can pursue their studies in either a full-time study load (taking 9 credits or more in a semester) or a part-time study load (taking less than 9 credits in a semester).
-Depending on their study pace, students should normally be able to complete the programme full-time in 1 year and part-time in 2 years with a maximum study period of 4 years.
+Depending on their study pace, students should normally be able to complete the programme full-time in 1 year and part-time in 2 years.
 Students will be required to attend more classes in the evening if they choose the full-time option, and the duration will be subject to class quota availability.